nadirfartas/Personal-Repo/README.md

 - **Personal Portfolio:** An interactive, animated portfolio to showcase my web development and design skills.
 - **Marketing Strategy Template:** A sample plan for developing a comprehensive marketing strategy, including market research and content creation.
 - **ESC Activities:** A collection of fun and engaging activities for English speakers, focusing on personal development, games, and discussions.
+- **Arabic Question Generator for Educational kids** A web application that allows teachers and students to use AI for Exam or Text understanding Questions generation.
 # 🎉 Fun Facts
 - 🌍 Dream travel destinations: Malaysia for the luxurious beaches and Switzerland for the scenic nature and culture.
 - 🎬 Hosting movie nights with my club friends, always looking for films with exciting plot twists!